StevenSong-sTs/PDF-Tailor/README.md

 - [x] Add more clear notification when the document is exported.
 - [x] Open the exported pdf after completion
 - [x] Adjust the border color of the PDFPage according to the system color theme
+- [ ] Drug the page in the output section to reorder

+## Bug Fix
+- [ ] Remove from page button does not function properly

 ## Edge Cases to Handle:
 - [ ] The exporting pdf trying to over write the existing loaded pdf